scaffold-eth/scaffold-eth-2/README.md

   hideHeader: true,
 ```

-To use the values from the `scaffoldConfig` in any other file of your application, you first need to import it in those files:
+To use the values from the `ScaffoldConfig` in any other file of your application, you first need to import it in those files:

 ```ts
 import scaffoldConfig from "~~/scaffold.config";